Ethan G. Lewis: Professional activities

 Lewis is a research associate of the National Bureau of Economic Research and the Center for Research and Analysis of Migration.
 He serves on the Board of Editors for the American Economic Journal: Applied Economics and the journal for Regional Science and Urban Economics.

 Personal

-Ethan Lewis is married to Elizabeth Cascio, Associate Professor of Economics at Dartmouth.
+Ethan Lewis is married to Elizabeth Cascio, who is also a professor of economics at Dartmouth.
 They live in Hanover, New Hampshire with their two children.